Honey Fungus: The Tree Killer

 Every page od advice I read says that nothing can treat this disease.
 At the moment only the rear garden is affected, leaving the unconnected (ie no soil bed beteen) front garden unaffected.
 My real fear is that the front garden will get destroyed as well.
 Can it spread passed the house and driveway?

 a.
-I have no idea what size very small is, but if your garden is as wide as a small house it will still be 4-5 metres across.
-Which is 4-5 years travel time even for a hungry honey fungus and this one, if it eating your plants as it goes is not too hungry.
+If your garden is as wide as a small house it will still be 4-5 metres across.
+Which is 4-5 years travel time even for a hungry honey fungus searching for a host.
+If this one is eating your plants as it goes, it is probably spreading slowly.

 Mature (30 years plus) winter flowering Cherry lost all of it’s leaves about one year ago.Have now felled the tree.
 Did not take much notice until toadstools appeared at the base of stump.
 I have removed the stump and most roots.
 But in comparison to known symptoms there is no bootlaces or a strong smell and only half of the roots seem to be affected.